tobya/DocTo/pages/gen/templates/ConvertFromDocToFile.tpl.md

 <a name="OtherTypes">Other File Types Available for Conversion</a>
 -

-The following values below can be used to convert a Word Documente to another file type.
+The following values below can be used to convert a Word Document to another file type.

 ````